 All tanks and all armoured vehicles and most spares thereto are liable to a license procedure by the Czech Ministry of Industry and Trade.
 The whole procedure should not exceed duration of 9 weeks for the EU countries and 12 weeks for non-EU member states.
 The costs of the export procedure are included in the pricing of the vehicle.

 If the equipment is to be exported to a EU member state, no documents are required for the export licence.
 Please note, that you may still be asked to obtain a licence to possess the equipment in your country of residence.

 An International Import Certificate (IIC) certified by the End-User Government document or its equivalent will be required.
-Please not that, as most of the good pass through Germany, a German transit permit shall be required for certain goods.
+Please note that, as most of the goods pass through Germany, a German transit permit shall be required for certain goods.

 Import Permit.
 An ATF Firearms and Explosives Division Permit is required for any import.
 The form is to be downloaded here.

 International Import Certificate.
 U.S. International Import Certificate form can be found here.
 We will need the IIC either in paper or containing a proof of it being handed to you electronically.
 For more information please visit the sites of the Bureau of Industry and Security.

 Agricultural Inspection.
 All goods are sold clear of dirt due to agriculture inspection.